 Pumpkin Spice Latte

-I am a pumpkin lover, and always anticipate the return of Pumpkin drinks at Starbucks.
+If you are a pumpkin lover, you must always anticipate the return of Pumpkin drinks at Starbucks.

 Nothing says fall is here like Starbucks’ Pumpkin Spice Latte.